Robert De Niro Sr.

-Robert Henry De Niro (May 3, 1922 – May 3, 1993), better known as Robert De Niro Sr., was an American abstract expressionist painter and the father of actor Robert De Niro.
+Robert Henry De Niro (May 3, 1922 – May 3, 1993), better known as Robert or Bob De Niro Sr., was an American painter and the father of actor Robert De Niro.

 Life and early career

-Robert De Niro Sr. was born in Syracuse, New York, to an Irish-American mother, Helen M. (née O'Reilly; 1899–1999).
+Bob De Niro was born in Syracuse, New York, to an Irish-American mother, Helen M. (née O'Reilly; 1899–1999).
 Helen's mother was Mary E. Burns (born to John and Mary Burns) and her father was Dennis Francis O'Reilly, born to Dundrum's Ellen Hall, the second wife of Edward O'Reilly.
 There was previous confusion about Dennis' maternity, his mother previously thought to be Edward's second wife Margaret.

 De Niro's Italian-American father, Henry Martin De Niro (1897–1976), was born to parents who emigrated from Ferrazzano in 1887, Angelina Mercurio and Giovanni Di Niro.

-Robert was the eldest of three children; he and siblings John and Joan were raised in Syracuse.
+Bob was the eldest of three children; he and siblings John and Joan were raised in Syracuse.
 De Niro studied at Black Mountain College under Josef Albers from 1939 to 1940.
 While Albers' highly analytical approach to painting did not appeal to De Niro's more instinctive style, the experience and international perspective of the Bauhaus master nonetheless left a lasting impression.
 De Niro studied with Hans Hofmann at his Provincetown, Massachusetts, summer school.
 Hofmann's teaching on Abstract Expressionism and Cubist formalism had a strong influence on De Niro's development as a mature artist.

 At Hofmann's summer school, he met fellow student Virginia Admiral, whom he married in 1942.
 The couple moved into a large, airy loft in New York's Greenwich Village, where they were able to paint.
 They surrounded themselves with an illustrious circle of friends, including writers Anaïs Nin and Henry Miller, playwright Tennessee Williams, and the actress and famous Berlin dancer Valeska Gert.
-Admiral and De Niro separated shortly after their son Robert De Niro Jr. was born in August 1943 after De Niro came out as gay.
+Admiral and De Niro separated shortly after their son Robert Anthony De Niro was born in August 1943 after De Niro Sr. came out as gay.
 In 1944, De Niro had a relationship with the poet Robert Duncan.